CrowdStrike/omigo-data-analytics/docs/api-doc.md

 ```

 ## Data Transformation and Analytics
 These APIs are part of TSV class.
 Once the data is loaded as TSV, all these methods can be used.
+The optional arguments are shown in _italics_.

 ### Basic Summary
    - **num_cols**(): Returns the number of columns in the tsv object.